iris-GmbH/meta-iris-thirdparty/README.md

 III.
 Misc
 ========

-This repository contains recipes for various software contained in our IRIS IRMA SIX product.
+This repository contains recipes for various software used within our IRIS IRMA SIX product.
 We try to keep the recipes as generic as possible in order to cover common use-cases.
 Feel free to integrate this layer into your own Yocto builds.
 Contributions are welcome!